trianam/battle/README.md

 # battle
-An old naval battle game that I developed in high school.
+An old naval battle game that I developed a long time ago, in high school.

+For installing and using it on modern systems (tested on Windows 7 64 bits) download Turbo C++ from CodePlex (https://turboc.codeplex.com/) and install it.
+Then launch it and:
+- add code directory to Turbo C++ directories lists for the includes;
+- change path in interfac.cpp:6 to "sprites" directory under your code directory;
+- change path in interfac.cpp:13 to "bgi" directory under your Turbo C++ install directory;
+- run.